bradyrx/utility-scripts/README.md

 can be dragged and dropped in your jupyter lab.

 Both will be installed in the analysis environment.
-After installing the analysis environment, run `source activate analysis` and then run `jupyter serverextension enable --py --sys-prefix dask_labextension`. **Note: This only needs to be run once.** It will install the dask dashboardon jupyter lab.
+After installing the analysis environment, run `source activate analysis` and then run `jupyter labextension install dask-labextension`. **Note: This only needs to be run once.** It will install the dask dashboardon jupyter lab.

 You can launch your jupyter lab instance (after connecting to a compute node and activating `analysis`) by using the utility scripts here.
 Reach out to me if your cluster isn't supported here.